alexandrosraikos/policyms/README.md

 ## Credits

-This work extends, and is schematically based upon, the PolicyCLOUD Data Marketplace API, created and maintained by [@vkoukos](https://github.com/vkoukos).
+This work extends, and is schematically based upon, the Policy Cloud Data Marketplace API, created and maintained by [@vkoukos](https://github.com/vkoukos).
 Special thanks to [@elefkour](https://github.com/elefkour) for co-authoring and co-maintaining this repository.